You’re engaged, congratulations!

 Write your vows

-Plan the bridal shower (you typically have the showers 3 weeks-3months prior to the wedding day)
+Plan the bridal shower (you typically have the showers 3 weeks-3months prior to the wedding day) – check out our list of fun bridal shower games

 Talk with DJ (Skype or phone is fine) to give “must play” and “do not play” lists.